mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_convert_head on;` <br/>
 **Context:** server, location

 Enables or disables the conversion of the “HEAD” method to “GET” for caching.
-When enabled, CDN Pro cache servers will convert “HEAD” method to “GET” when reading from cache or sending upstream requests to origin.
+When enabled, CDN Pro cache servers will convert “HEAD” method to “GET” when reading from cache or sending upstream requests to the origin.
 If your origin expects HEAD requests and this conversion might cause requests to break, you should disable the conversion.
-For example, if your origin enforces authentication which takes request method as a factor when computing signature for authentication, the conversion of request method is likely to cause unexpected authentication failures.
+For example, if your origin enforces authentication which takes the request method as a factor when computing the signature for authentication, the conversion of the request method is likely to cause unexpected authentication failures.

 ### [`proxy_cache_lock_timeout`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock_timeout)